Real life problem solving - how to solve any problem yourself

 On the other hand, the answer to the question is ‘no’ because long and hard experience usually is necessary to build a rich set of problem solving resources in your mind to confidently deal with any problem.
 It takes time to become an experienced and well-rounded problem solver.
 This is same as in any other activity area.

-We emphasize here that we are talking about solving a problem by anyone - a common person like you and me, and solving a problem efficiently at low cost and in short time.
+We emphasize here that we are talking about solving a problem by anyone - a common person like you and me.
 The methods and resources we discuss and use should be easy to perceive and reuse by one and the all.